College of Arts and Letters

 Pocatello, ID 83209-8087

-Programs of study in the College of Arts and Letters introduce students to ways of thinking and expression intrinsic to the arts, humanities, and social and behavioral sciences.
-Students are thereby aided in the development of intellectual skills and personal values which serve them in career planning and lifelong learning.
+Programs of study in the College of Arts and Letters aid students in the development of important skills, intellectual abilities, and personal values which serve them in career planning and lifelong learning.
+This is accomplished by introducing students to ways of thinking and expression grounded in the arts, humanities, and social and behavioral sciences.
 The College is organized into a Division of Fine Arts and Humanities and a Division of Social and Behavioral Sciences.

-Curricular offerings in the College lead to Associate of Arts, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Science, Master of Arts, Master of Fine Arts, Master of Public Administration, Master of Science, Doctor of Arts, and Doctor of Philosophy degrees.
+Offerings in the College lead to Associate of Arts, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Science, Master of Arts, Master of Fine Arts, Master of Public Administration, Master of Science, Doctor of Arts, and Doctor of Philosophy degrees.
 Courses leading to these degrees provide an introduction to a variety of academic disciplines and in-depth specialization in numerous areas.
-Degrees from programs in the College of Arts and Letters may lead directly to employment in certain occupations or prepare an individual for more advanced study.
-Students planning to engage in graduate or professional training (for example, law or medicine) should pay particular attention to the admission requirements of the programs that they plan to pursue.
+Degrees from programs in the College of Arts and Letters can lead directly to employment in particular occupations, provide the kind of broad educational background that opens doors to many professional pathways, or prepare an individual for more advanced study.

 The College of Arts and Letters offers a variety of academic programs that develop skills in written and oral communication and critical thinking while exploring the diversity and scope of the human experience with both undergraduate and graduate students.
 Faculty in the College provide instruction and training of superior quality in the fine arts, humanities, social sciences, and behavioral sciences and produce innovative scholarship that advances knowledge.
 Through student and faculty collaborative endeavors, the College promotes opportunities for research and creative activities that investigate and enrich our shared cultural, economic, environmental, health, political, and social systems.